Green Lawn Cemetery (Columbus, Ohio): Notable structures and art

 The Hayden family mausoleum is the cemetery's largest.
 Designed by local architect Frank L. Packard, it was completed for banker Charles H. Hayden in early 1905.
 Built at a cost of about $80,000 to $100,000 ($ to $ in dollars), the Neoclassical style tomb had a granite foundation, interior and exterior walls of white Vermont marble, and two Ionic columns on each side of the main entrance.
 The structure is 45 ft wide, 55 ft deep, and has a 45 ft high dome.
 The interior is octagonal, and features two columns of marble with a hue like alabaster in each corner.
-The tomb originally contained eight marble sarcophagi, carved in Italy.
-The main doors were of bronze.
+The tomb contains twelve marble sarcophagi, carved in Italy.
+The main doors are of wood with an iron gate.
 Hayden wanted the construction of the mausoleum to be a surprise for his family, so Packard refused to tell the press or cemetery officials who commissioned the work until it was completed.
+The interior was decorated by Tiffany & Co to include a central marble font, stained glass dome and windows, a patterned tessellated tile floor, and four large lunette murals by Thomas Conrad depicting scenes from the life of Jesus.
+The building was listed on the Ohio and Columbus list of endangered buildings in 2019 and as of 2026 requires at least $10,000,000 in restoration.

-A row of small, Egyptian Revival mausoleums in section 65 contains the Packard mausoleum.
-Architect Frank L. Packard designed the Packard family mausoleum himself.
+A row of small, family mausoleums in section 65 contains the Egyptian revival Frank L. Packard mausoleum.
+Long said to be designed by Packard, in truth he merely selected elements from a catalog.
+One of the more striking small mausoleums can be found in Section 32, the gothic Gay family mausoleum.

+Other significant art includes the Riodan bronze bas relief by artist Fidardo Landi, the bust of Gustavus Swan by Robert Laurent (since replaced), the Elk's Rest monument (originally by John Segeman), a series of three anthropomorphic deer by artist Renata Feckler who also contributed the bronze statue of "Muggs, The Dog Who Bit People", "Departed Denizens", a tribute by Mike Majors to un-named removals from the North Grave Yard, the statue on the grave of Elizabeth Reese, "The Fisherman" over the grave of Emil Ambose, and the bronze sarcophagus over the grave of F.W.
+Schumacher.

+A history of Green Lawn Cemetery is expected in 2027 from Ohio University Press.